 2. Bloom the Coffee

 After the blooming period, you will fill the remaining water.
-We recommend using the best quality of water possible, ideally soft filtered water.
+We recommend using the best quality of water possible, ideally RO filtered water.
 The better your water tastes, the better the cold brew!